 Some Catholics, especially parents of young children, find Sunday Mass attendance difficult.
-As a parent of a spirited three-year-old and a busy one-year-old who loves to show off her prodigious screaming ability, I get it.
+As a parent of young children, I get it.

 But despite our parental hardships, we recognize that we have a moral duty to be there.
-The Catholic Church reflects this obligation in its Code of Canon Law: “On Sundays and other holy days of obligation, the faithful are bound to participate in the Mass” (can.
-1247).
-The Sunday liturgy is mandatory, like showing up for work; and, just as skipping work can have serious consequences, so can skipping church.
+The Catholic Church reflects this obligation in its Code of Canon Law: “On Sundays and other holy days of obligation, the faithful are bound to participate in the Mass” (1247).
+The Sunday liturgy is mandatory, like showing up for work—and, just as skipping work can have serious consequences, so can skipping church.
 In fact, it is a mortal sin to miss Sunday Mass without good reason.
-For a Catholic then, whether or not to attend on Sunday is no small decision.
+For a Catholic, then, whether or not to attend on Sunday is no small decision.

 But is the “Sunday obligation” too strict of an expectation upon Catholics?